 “Auld Reekie” is another nickname given to Edinburgh by its residents, but it does not have a pleasant background.

 The Princes Street Gardens used to be the “lost loch,” a place filled with stagnant waters.
-The coal and wood fires heated buildings, and the chimneys spewed smoke.
+Coal and wood fires heated buildings, and chimneys spewed smoke.

 Thick smoke kicked up the stink of the loch, and the term “reeking” stuck with Edinburgh to the 21st century.
 While the name’s origins might not be the nicest, now “Auld Reekie” is an affectionate nickname for Edinburgh.